adzai/chatbot/README.md

 Adam> The beak was dark too
 Chatbot> It was probably a crow.
 For more information about birds, please type - 'bird' again.
 ```
-For more information about functionalities of bird identification feature, type – *helper*.
+For more information about functionalities of bird identification feature, type – `helper`.

-The user can exit the bird identification mode by typing – *exit*.
+The user can exit the bird identification mode by typing – `exit`.
 ```
 Adam> exit
 Chatbot> Now, you can ask questions about the chosen park.
 Chatbot> To change the current park, type - 'park'.
 ```
 If you need an overview of the chatbot's commands and overall functionality
-of the chatbot, type *help* in the input field.
+of the chatbot, type `help` in the input field.

 When you got all the information you needed, you can end the conversation by typing
-terminating keywords, such as *exit*, *bye*, *terminate* and etc.
+terminating keywords, such as `exit`, `bye`, `terminate` and etc.
 ```
 Adam> exit
 Chatbot> Bye!
 ```

-## Usage in the website
+## Usage of the website
 A demo website was created, it is deployed [here](https://schoolstuff.me).
 The chatbot on the website has slightly less features than the REPL version, since like mentioned before it's more of a demo
 of how a better presentation